Which Fruits Can You Eat with SIBO?

 1. What is SIBO?

-SIBO (Small Intestinal Bacterial Overgrowth) refers to the excessive growth of bacteria in the small intestine.
+SIBO Verlinkung (Small Intestinal Bacterial Overgrowth) refers to the excessive growth of bacteria in the small intestine.

 The small intestine is an area that is normally inhabited by only a small number of microorganisms.

-This bacterial overgrowth can lead to a variety of symptoms: constipation, bloating, abdominal pain, digestive issues, and even mental impairments such as brain fog.
+This bacterial overgrowth can lead to a variety of symptoms Verlinkung: constipation Verlinkung, bloating Verlinkung, abdominal pain Verlinkung, digestive issues, and even mental impairments Verlinkung such as brain fog.

 The causes of SIBO are diverse – ranging from impaired gut motility and medication use to structural issues within the intestines.

-Since the symptoms are very similar to those of irritable bowel syndrome (IBS), SIBO is often overlooked.
+Since the symptoms are very similar to those of irritable bowel syndrome (IBS) Verlinkung, SIBO is often overlooked.

 2. Fruits and SIBO

-Diet plays a significant role in SIBO and can affect the progression of symptoms.
-As a result, there are various diets specifically designed for managing SIBO.
+Diet Verlinkung plays a significant role in SIBO and can affect the progression of symptoms.
+As a result, there are various diets specifically designed for managing SIBO Verlinkung.
 Some fruits can help alleviate symptoms, while others may worsen them.
 Why is that?

 3. Which fruits can you eat with SIBO?